nginxinc/nginx-loadbalancer-kubernetes/README.md

 Presently we are not accepting pull requests.
 However, we welcome your feedback and suggestions.
 Please open an issue to let us know what you think!

+One way to contribute is to help us test NKL.
+We are looking for people to test NKL in a variety of environments.

+If you are curious about the implementation, you should certainly browse the code, but first you might wish to refer to the [Design](docs/DESIGN.md) document.
+Some of the design decisions are explained there.

 ## Roadmap